Simone teaches African Contemporary dance and she is a unique dance teacher in this particular field within the Netherlands.

 Simone soon discovered her interest in African Contemporary and traditional dance and ultimately decided to travel to Senegal.
 In 2009, she joined the stage ‘A new step’ conducted by Germaine Acogny, at l’Ecole des Sables, Toubab Dialaw.
 In 2011 Simone continued her studies in African dances at EDIT (Ecole de Danse Irène Tassembédo) conducted by Irène Tassembédo in Ouagadougou, Burkina Faso.

-Simone performed and trained with different choreographers in African Contemporary dance like Irène Tassembédo, Katina Genero, Gerard Diby and Merlin Nyakam.
+Simone performed and trained with different choreographers in African Contemporary dance like Irène Tassembédo, Katina Genero, Anani Sanouvi, Gerard Diby and Merlin Nyakam.

 After these formations, Simone started working on different dance projects in Africa and Europe.
 In March 2014, she performed during the Marché des Arts Africaine (MASA) festival in Abidjan, Ivory Coast.
 In January 2016 Simone performed her solo ‘Je suis pas une poupée’ during Festival International de Danse de Ouagadougou (FIDO) in Ouagadougou, Burkina Faso.
 In Italy Simone then performed in the African Contemporary production called ‘Danse Estreme’ by Katina Genero.
 During Museumnacht 2016 in Amsterdam, Simone performed with Afrovibes and dancers in African Contemporary dance.